OSCEs - FAQs - 2014

 Why are we doing this again?

-As you know the ABPN has phased out the live portion of the exams over the last 4 -5 years, we now need to give the residents experience of observed interviews and rate them as part of the Clinical Skills Verification assessment for which there will be trainings again at the start of September 2013.
+As you know the ABPN has phased out the live portion of the exams over the last 4 -5 years, we now need to give the residents experience of observed interviews and rate them as part of the Clinical Skills Verification assessment for which there were trainings again at the end of July 2014.
+Please email Mike Travis for access to the online CSV training.

 We are also required to have a Resident annual clinical examination by the ACGME.
 To give experience of vignettes and to fulfill the ACGME requirement, we decided to implement an annual OSCE examination for all residents from PGY2 and up.